-If the Earth stopped spinning we would all just float away into space.
-This is what I think as I wait for the pedestrian light to go green.
+If the Earth stopped spinning we would all float away into space.
+This is what I’m thinking as I wait for the pedestrian light to go green.
 I imagine the people around me losing their grip on the pavement, screaming as they detach from the ground, as the cars and bikes slowly trickle up, following them into the sky.

 The light turns green and we all advance, politely avoiding the physical touch of strangers.
 I ask myself: where the hell are we all going anyway?